 We find that predicted demand for brokers has opposite effects on risk taking in the two samples of investors.
-In column (6), a one standard deviation increase in the probability of choosing HIGH is predicted to increase the CAPM beta of broker clients by 0.177 but decrease the CAPM beta of self-directed investors by 0.112-a economically and statistically significant defined as the average monthly return of the actual portfolio minus the risk-free rate of return, scaled by the standard deviation of the excess monthly return.
+In column (6), a one standard deviation increase in the probability of choosing HIGH is predicted to increase the CAPM beta of broker clients by 0.177 but decrease the CAPM beta of self-directed investors by 0.112-a economically and statistically significant difference of 0.289.

-difference of 0.289.
 When we shift our focus to the volatility of monthly returns, in column (4), the findings are qualitatively similar.
 Higher predicted values are associated with greater volatility when the participant invests through HIGH and lower volatility when he does not.
-In unreported regressions, we restrict the sample to investors who answer the survey question about the value they place on face-to-face meetings, scale the answer to range between 0 ("unimportant") and 1 ("very important"), and estimate a version of Table 8 with interaction terms based on this measure instead of PR(HIGH).
-We find that plan participants who place greater value on face-to-face advice but invest through LOW have significantly less volatile portfolio returns and significantly lower CAPM betas than similar plan participants who invest through HIGH.
-The differences in Table 8 and the unreported regressions are consistent with brokers tilting their clients toward riskier investments to more readily mask underperformance, but also with Gennaioli et al.'s (2015) assumption that brokers reduce the disutility associated with bearing financial risk.
-Nevertheless, our findings in Panel A suggest that TDFs are a more cost-effective way to increase risk-taking by less experienced investors.
+In Appendix Table A3, we restrict the sample to investors who answer the survey question about the value they place on face-to-face meetings, scale the answer to range between 0 ("unimportant") and 1 ("very important"), and estimate a version of Table 8 with interaction terms based on this measure instead of Pr(HIGH).
+We find that plan participants who answer that face-to-face advice is more important but invest through LOW have significantly less volatile portfolio returns and significantly lower CAPM betas than similar plan participants who invest through HIGH.
+The differences in Table 8 and Table A3 are consistent with brokers tilting their clients toward riskier investments to more readily mask underperformance, but also with Gennaioli et al.'s (2015) assumption that brokers reduce the disutility associated with bearing financial risk.
+Regardless, our findings in Panel A suggest that TDFs are a more cost-effective way to increase risk-taking by less experienced investors.